yyolk/xrpl-price-persist-oracle/README.md

 the parameters (the wallet seed parameter is [`NoEcho`](#note-on-noecho-cloudformation-parameter-for-wallet-secret-seed))

+You may generate a Testnet wallet at the Testnet faucet: https://xrpl.org/xrp-testnet-faucet.html Click "Generate Testnet Credentials" and use the **Secret** as the input to the `WalletSecret` parameter.

 Besides the one required parameter without a default (the wallet secret seed), you can accept all the defaults (including the stack name) and you'll be persisting aggregate prices